patefacio/ebisu/doc/conventions.md

 One of the goals of this setup for code generation is to make it as declarative as possible.
 To that end, there is a push for fluidity.
-Dart cascades are excelletn for this.
+Dart cascades are excellent for this.
 However, there are some times where a little extra coding will add to the fluidity.
 Consider: